davidepatti/ultraviolet/README.md

 - UVChannel (one instance for each channel)

 Also, to facilitate the interaction with simulation environment, two further components are being provided:
-- UVMServer: used to interact with UVManager via socket
+- UVManager.UVMServer: used to interact with UVManager via socket
 - UVMClient: a command line interface

 ![what is](uv.png)